Authentication

 The AuthService handles all token operations.
 It uses thegolang-jwt/jwt/v5 library with HMAC-SHA256 signing.

-// GenerateTokenPair creates access + refresh tokens.func (s *AuthService) GenerateTokenPair(userID uint, email, role string,) (*TokenPair, error) {accessToken, expiresAt, err := s.generateToken(userID, email, role, s.AccessExpiry,)if err != nil {return nil, fmt.Errorf("generating access token: %w", err)}refreshToken, _, err := s.generateToken(userID, email, role, s.RefreshExpiry,)if err != nil {return nil, fmt.Errorf("generating refresh token: %w", err)}return &TokenPair{AccessToken: accessToken,RefreshToken: refreshToken,ExpiresAt: expiresAt,}, nil}func (s *AuthService) generateToken(userID uint, email, role string, expiry time.Duration,) (string, int64, error) {expiresAt := time.Now().Add(expiry)claims := &Claims{UserID: userID,Email: email,Role: role,RegisteredClaims: jwt.RegisteredClaims{ExpiresAt: jwt.NewNumericDate(expiresAt),IssuedAt: jwt.NewNumericDate(time.Now()),},}token := jwt.NewWithClaims(jwt.SigningMethodHS256, claims)tokenString, err := token.SignedString([]byte(s.Secret))if err != nil {return "", 0, err}return tokenString, expiresAt.Unix(), nil}
+// GenerateTokenPair creates access + refresh tokens.func (s *AuthService) GenerateTokenPair(userID string, email, role string,) (*TokenPair, error) {accessToken, expiresAt, err := s.generateToken(userID, email, role, s.AccessExpiry,)if err != nil {return nil, fmt.Errorf("generating access token: %w", err)}refreshToken, _, err := s.generateToken(userID, email, role, s.RefreshExpiry,)if err != nil {return nil, fmt.Errorf("generating refresh token: %w", err)}return &TokenPair{AccessToken: accessToken,RefreshToken: refreshToken,ExpiresAt: expiresAt,}, nil}func (s *AuthService) generateToken(userID string, email, role string, expiry time.Duration,) (string, int64, error) {expiresAt := time.Now().Add(expiry)claims := &Claims{UserID: userID,Email: email,Role: role,RegisteredClaims: jwt.RegisteredClaims{ExpiresAt: jwt.NewNumericDate(expiresAt),IssuedAt: jwt.NewNumericDate(time.Now()),},}token := jwt.NewWithClaims(jwt.SigningMethodHS256, claims)tokenString, err := token.SignedString([]byte(s.Secret))if err != nil {return "", 0, err}return tokenString, expiresAt.Unix(), nil}

 Password Reset Tokens